-This cozy country is known for its high cost of living and higher salaries.
+This cozy country is known for its high cost of living and generous salaries.
 But how much do you know about the minimum wage in Switzerland?

-From average salaries to the minimum wages, it’s always a good idea to do your research ahead of time to avoid getting caught out.
+From average salaries to the minimum wages, it’s always a good idea to do your research ahead of time.
 With that in mind, here’s our guide to everything you need to know about the minimum wage in Switzerland and much more, including: